salekinsirajus/qiskit_quantum_circuit_debugger/README.md

 qiskit-aer==0.11.0
 matplotlib==3.6.0
 ```

 3. Import the following the classes to experiment with the debugger like this:
 ```
 from qiskit_debugger import QuantumDebugCircuit, QCDebugger, run_circuit
 ```

-4. A motivating example of how to use the debugger classes
+4. A motivating example of how to use the debugger classes:

 ```
 qc = QuantumDebugCircuit(2)
 qc.x(0)